ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning

 \section{Discussion and Conclusion}

-We have presented ANCORA, a framework for autonomous self-improvement in verifiable reasoning that unifies problem proposing and solving within a single RL policy.
-The empirical results---81.5\% pass@1 on Dafny2Verus at 0-shot, and 36.2\% / 17.2\% pass@1 on held-out MBPP / HumanEval in a separate Dafny2Verus-seeded transfer run---show that a 3B model can self-bootstrap a verifiable problem distribution from a curated seed set (no human-written solutions in the training corpus) and learn transferable problem-solving structure rather than only fitting the D2V evaluation distribution.
-The 1-shot Q-Gen / 0-shot S-Gen schedule used here is one instance of a broader dynamic-ICL annealing family analyzed in Appendix~\ref{proof:curriculum} via homotopy continuation.
+We presented ANCORA, a framework for autonomous self-improvement in verifiable reasoning that unifies problem proposing and solving within a single RL policy.
+The results---81.5\% pass@1 on Dafny2Verus at 0-shot and 36.2\% / 17.2\% on held-out MBPP / HumanEval in a separate D2V-seeded transfer run---show that a 3B model can bootstrap a verifiable problem distribution from curated seeds without human-written training solutions.

-\textbf{Generalizable takeaways for thin-manifold RL.} We hypothesize that two ingredients are jointly necessary on any RL task whose valid manifold is exponentially small in sequence length: (i)~a manifold-projection phase (here, iterative self-distilled SFT) that lifts $p_{\mathcal{M}}$ above $1/N$ before policy gradients apply, without which Theorems~\ref{thm:starvation}--\ref{thm:sparse_distortion} and Propositions~\ref{thm:momentum_drift}--\ref{thm:collapse} together predict collapse; and (ii)~a state-conditioned exploration anchor (here, UCB-DAG descent from verified seeds) preventing drift back below this threshold.
-Concurrent Lean work \cite{wang2025kiminaprover} reaches a related conclusion by gradient-filtering negative-advantage samples---an instance of the same constraint expressed at the gradient layer rather than the manifold-anchoring layer.
+\textbf{Takeaways and limitations.} For thin-manifold RL, our evidence points to two load-bearing ingredients: a manifold-projection phase that lifts $p_{\mathcal{M}}$ above $1/N$ before policy gradients apply, and a state-conditioned exploration anchor that prevents drift back below this threshold.
+Concurrent Lean work \cite{wang2025kiminaprover} reaches a related conclusion via gradient filtering.
+ANCORA remains compute-limited to a 3B Verus study and does not yet solve within-manifold mode collapse (Appendix~\ref{sec:empirical_ucb_negative}); long-horizon TTT is also open, since an unbounded solved-only Seed Pool should ideally support steady gains, yet our 2{,}000-step runs plateau after the main phase.

-\textbf{What ANCORA does not yet address.} Our framework prevents \emph{manifold-level} collapse but does not directly target \emph{within-manifold mode collapse}: the Proposer can converge to a narrow productive sub-region of the valid manifold even when $q_{\mathrm{valid}}$ stays high (Appendix~\ref{sec:empirical_ucb_negative}).
-Preliminary follow-up runs suggest that an explicit entropy auxiliary on the Proposer head, or a verifier-conditioned multi-turn repair loop on the Solver head, are two complementary axes worth investigating; we leave a controlled study to subsequent work.

-\textbf{Limitations and future work.} Our study is compute-limited to a 3B model and a single Verus instantiation; testing the Proposer/Solver paradigm in Lean4 or other verifier-backed domains remains necessary.
-The main open issue is long-horizon test-time training: an unbounded solved-only Seed Pool should ideally support steady gains, yet our 2{,}000-step runs plateau after the main phase.